nik70000/openhab2-addons/addons/binding/org.openhab.binding.innogysmarthome/README.md

 | temperature | Number | Holds the actual temperature in °C | RST, WRT |
 | window_reduction_active | Switch | indicates if a linked window is open and temperature reduced (ON/OFF)  | RST |

+## Thing configuration

+### Configuring the SmartHome Controller (SHC)

+The SmartHome Controller (SHC) can be configured in the PaperUI as follows:

+1. Goto the PaperUI Inbox, press the "+" Button on the top left and select the "innogy SmartHome Binding".
+2. If the SHC is found automatically, simply add it as thing and edit the newly added SHC under Configuration -> Things.
+Follow step 5.
+3. If the SHC is not found automatically, click on "ADD MANUALLY" and select the "innogy SmartHome Controller".
+4. For "Thing ID" and "Host", add the hostname of your SHC, which is normally "SMARTHOME01" (or with an increased number).
+5. Add the "Authorization code" by following the hints in the description.
+Save your changes.
+6. The SHC should now login and go online.
+Be sure it is connected to the internet.

+### Configuring devices

+All devices bound to the bridge are can found by the discovery service once the SHC is online.
+As device discovery is not implemented as a background service, you should start it manually in the Inbox to find all devices.
+Now you can add all devices from your Inbox as things.